User guide

 - Write next year's Summit Goal (or restate it if it still holds).

 You will probably miss a Sunday.
 That is fine.
-The Two-day rule applies to reviews too: skip one, no harm.
-Skip two in a row, and the rhythm breaks.
-The system rewards getting back on the next available Sunday, not punishing yourself for missing.
+The same comeback principle applies to reflections: skip one, no harm; skip two in a row and the rhythm starts to slip.
+What matters is getting back to it on the next Sunday, not punishing yourself for missing one.

 6. Save, load, and Dropbox sync

 The companion app saves your plan to this browser automatically as you type.
-The save status sits in the top bar:
+The save status sits in a small floating pill at the bottom right of the screen:

 Manual save and load